krishiv-khatri/SlideIn/README.md

 - Base64 encoding for file data transmission
 - Proper MIME type detection for different file formats
 - Frontend file validation and size checking

+## Resume Integration

+SlideIn now supports uploading your resume to make email outreach more personalized and effective.

+### How It Works
+1. Upload your resume in the Settings → Resume tab
+2. The system extracts text content from your resume
+3. When generating emails, your background and qualifications are automatically considered
+4. AI uses this context to create more compelling, relevant outreach

+### Supported Resume Formats
+- **PDF**: Portable Document Format files
+- **Word Documents**: .doc and .docx files
+- **Text Files**: Plain text .txt files
+- **File Size Limit**: Maximum 10MB per resume

+### Privacy & Security
+- Resume content is stored securely in your private account
+- Text extraction happens server-side for security
+- Your resume data is never shared with third parties
+- You can view, replace, or delete your resume anytime

+### Usage Tips
+- Keep your resume updated for best results
+- Include relevant keywords for your target industry
+- The AI will automatically match your experience to outreach context
+- Resume content helps tailor tone and messaging appropriately

 ## Getting Started